 We usually book on Hokkaido Resort Liner here.
 They are always so reliable and everything is in English.

 This is definitely the most flexible way, which we actually recommend.
 Furano is only 2h drive from Sapporo and the drive is actually beautiful, crossing all these mountains and snow everywhere.
-Of course, you must drive carefully, as the road will most likely have tones of snow.
+Of course, you must drive carefully, as the road will most likely have tons of snow.
 But this is common in Hokkaido.

 Just make sure to have your international driving license with you when driving in Japan.
 You can rent a vehicle directly from the airport at Sapporo.